Gerald McRaney: Career

-Additionally, he has acted in many television films, such as: Not Our Son (1995); Going for Broke (2003); and Ike: Countdown to D-Day (2004), as General George S. Patton.
-He also starred in an episode of CSI: Crime Scene Investigation (episode 9.24 "All In") and Diagnosis: Murder (episode 1.13 "Lily") as Det.
-Andy Ruggio.
+Additionally, he has acted in many television films, such as: Not Our Son (1995); A Holiday Romance (1999); Going for Broke (2003); and Ike: Countdown to D-Day (2004), as General George S. Patton.
+He also starred in an episode of Diagnosis: Murder (episode 1.13 "Lily") as Det.
+Andy Ruggio and CSI: Crime Scene Investigation (episode 9.24 "All In").

-In 1999, he starred in the film A Holiday Romance as Cal Peterson.
-In the late 2000s, McRaney co-hosted the cable outdoor hunting and shooting series The World of Beretta, drawing on his own sport interests.
+In the late 2000s, McRaney co-hosted the Outdoor Life Network hunting and shooting series The World of Beretta, drawing on his own sport interests.
 The series featured the sponsor's rifle and shotgun products in a number of hunting locations around the world, and often featured a celebrity shooter to hunt with McRaney.

 In 2010, he starred as the villainous General Morrison in the film The A-Team (2010) and played a recurring role as CIA handler Carlton Shaw in the NBC action drama Undercovers.
 Also that year, he hosted a cable series on Spike TV that encouraged viewers Don't Be a Victim.
-One episode highlighted an instance wherein his lifelong friend and Simon & Simon costar Jameson Parker was shot twice.
+One episode highlighted an instance wherein his longtime friend and Simon & Simon costar Jameson Parker was shot twice.

 In 2011, he began playing a recurring role as a judge on the US drama Fairly Legal.
-In 2012, McRaney played General Luntz in Red Tails, and Calvin in the film Heart of the Country.
-He made several appearances in a guest role on the television shows Longmire (2012–2015) and Mike & Molly (2012–2013).
-Later in 2013, he had a recurring role in the final season of Southland.
+In 2012, McRaney played General Luntz in the movie Red Tails, and Calvin in the film Heart of the Country.
+He played the wealthy, powerful real estate developer Barlow Connally in the A&E/Netflix series Longmire (2012–2015), and made several appearances in a guest role in the CBS comedy Mike & Molly (2012–2013).
+Later in 2013, he had a recurring role in the final season of the drama Southland.

-In 2013, 2014, 2016, and 2017, he appeared in the Netflix series House of Cards as the billionaire Raymond Tusk of an energy corporation specializing in nuclear power.
+From 2013 to 2017, he appeared in the Netflix series House of Cards as the billionaire Raymond Tusk of an energy corporation specializing in nuclear power.
 He also made two appearances in a supporting role on the FX Network drama Justified.
-From 2012 to 2017 he played the wealthy, powerful real estate developer Barlow Connally on the A&E/Netflix series Longmire.

-In 2015, he starred in the dark-comedy Focus as Bucky Spurgeon and in Coat of Many Colors as Rev. Jake Owens, Dolly Parton's maternal grandfather and preacher.
+In 2015, he starred in the dark comedy Focus as Bucky Spurgeon and in Coat of Many Colors as Rev. Jake Owens, Dolly Parton's maternal grandfather and preacher.
 In 2016, he appeared as main antagonist and recurring character Mason Wood (LockSat) during the eighth and final season of Castle.